28 Aug The Benefactor !!

 When Alexis closed his Universal Symposium on 14th October 1851, without given notice to anyone.
 Some narrators and observers at the time showed surprise.
-It must be noted that Alexis’ intention was to keep it open at the same time as The Great Exhibition stayed opened.
+It must be noted that Alexis’ intention was to keep it open as long as The Great Exhibition stayed opened.
 The Great Exhibition closed a day later the 15th.
-Yet, we do know Alexis was seriously in debt when he closed the restaurant.
+Yet, because of newspaper reports, we do know Alexis was seriously in debt when he closed the restaurant.
 He was £7,000 in debt, equivalent in today’s money (2019) of £561,302.70p he promised everyone they would get their money but researching all the court cases taken out against him between 1851 and 1854 that cannot be true.
-Francois Volant took him to court for the lowly figure £2 -7s, and the case of Richard Flexmore, a clown and pantomimist who claimed he was a close friend of Soyer’s.
+Francois Volant (who later wrote Memoirs of Alexis Soyer) took him to court for the lowly figure of £2 -7s, also in the case of Richard Flexmore, a clown and pantomimist who claimed he was a close friend of Soyer’s.
 He went to court for non-payment of £10.
-George Augusta Sala recalled that Soyer told him that he paid it all back and was left with £100 to his name, Sala claimed he did not believe him – not that he told Alexis that – neither do I. We get the impression that Alexis must have been a wealthy man with his successful books, his many sauces and drinks concoctions and deals with William Clayton & Co. and Crosse & Blackwell and not forgetting his many inventions.
+George Augusta Sala recalled that Soyer told him that he had paid all the money back and was left with £100 to his name, Sala claimed he did not believe him – not that he told Alexis that – neither do I. We get the impression that Alexis must have been a wealthy man with his successful books, his many sauces and drinks concoctions and deals with William Clayton & Co. and Crosse & Blackwell and not forgetting his many inventions.

 With many of his business dealings including his books, he shared with Alexandra Symonds under the company name A. Soyer & Co. we must assume that the failure of his Symposium wiped his finances out.
 But where did he get the money from to settle his debts?
 Because for Alexis to avoid debtor’s prison he needed to pay the £7,000.

 under Hart’s annexing.
-He now virtually owned Alexis and all that belongs to him. on 8th March 1859, Hart sold 50 of Emma Soyer’s paintings at Christie.
+He now virtually owned Alexis and all that belongs to him.
+On 8th March 1859, Hart sold 50 of Emma Soyer’s paintings at Christie.
 For some reason, Alexis changed publishers from Simpkin and Marshal to George Routledge I then started to think about The Pantropheon (see my posting “It’s Saucy, it is a Gas, he is an Author of Books and an Inventor as Well.”
 Would Hart commit Alexis to the contract that was outlined by Duhart-Fauvert and then ignored it and had The Pantropheon published under Alexis Soyer’s name?
 I am afraid I think that is possible.
 Besides myself, only four people knew about this possibility.
 Michael McKirdy, Brian Steele, Ruth Brandon and Ruth Cowen.
 I had told the two Ruth’s’ my suspicions.
 But we all tended to agree.
-In wondering why Duhart-Fauvert did not take Alexis to court could have been because of Alexis’ fame and the financial cost, it could cost as much as £50, £4000 in today’s 2019 money.
-In 1854 there was a court case about The Pantropheon.
-Holson claimed he was the publisher of The Pantropheon (it was impressive how many averts in newspapers I looked through for 1853 advertising the sale of The Pantropheon, it must have been at least 50 newspapers.)
-Holson V Messer’s Abbot & Barton.
-Holson claimed he was the publisher of The Pantropheon, and he had ordered 3,000 copies for 3½ guineas and that he was owed £10 commission.
+In wondering why Duhart-Fauvert did not take Alexis to court could have been because of Alexis’ fame and the financial cost, it could cost as much as £50 – £4000 in today’s 2019 money.
+In 1854 there was a court case about The Pantropheon, Holson V Messer’s Abbot & Barton, Holson claimed he was the publisher of The Pantropheon (it was impressive how many averts in newspapers I looked through for 1853 advertising the sale of The Pantropheon, it must have been at least 50 newspapers.).
+Holson claimed he was the publisher of The Pantropheon, and that he had ordered 3,000 copies for 3½ guineas and that he was owed £10 commission.
 Alexis’ answer was very interesting.
 “He claimed the book had much changed since Holson had ordered 3,000, there was 1,000 outstanding and perhaps Holson might like those from the altered Pantropheon, as the book is not of that utility that it first was” he actually stated he regretted advertising as that too was out of date.
 Holson won the case.

-When Alexis went to the Crimea, before doing so he went to see the Secretary for War Lord Panmure, whilst in his office, he demonstrated his new Soyer Field Stove.
+When Alexis went to the Crimea, before doing so he went to see the Secretary for War Lord Panmure, whilst in his office, he demonstrated, with a miniature model, his new Soyer’s Field Stove.
 Afterwards, Isambard Kingdom Brunel asked Alexis if he was going to patent the stoves, Alexis never gave him an answer.
 He had the stoves made by Smith & Philips Gas Manufacturers and to avoid David Hart taking over the ownership and production of his stoves, he gifted the design to the Army.